Chi-Pig

 Chi-Pig was a new wave power trio hailing from Akron, Ohio that formed in 1977.

 History

 Before Chi-Pig

-During the 1960s and 1970s, Susan Schmidt (daughter of Marjorie H. Schmidt of The Co-eds) and Deborah Smith were active in several area bands, notably The Poor Girls, Cinderella's Revenge, and Friction.
+During the 1960s and 1970s, Susan Schmidt (daughter of Marjorie H. Schmidt of The Co-eds) and Deborah Smith (later known as Deborah Smith-Cahan or Deborah Cahan) were active in several area bands, notably The Poor Girls, Cinderella's Revenge, and Friction.
 Smith and Schmidt formed The Poor Girls with Pam Johnson and Esta Kerr in 1965, while studying at Litchfield Junior High School, the first significant rock band to come from Akron and the first to consist only of women.
 They played regularly, were profiled by Jane Scott in The Plain Dealer, and opened for bands such as Cream and Steppenwolf.
 The group continued during their time at Firestone High School, until splitting up in 1969.

 Schmidt and Smith played in numerous bands throughout the 1970s, including Cinderella's Revenge and Friction with Peter Laughner.